What the Options Market Tells Us About Micron Technology

 Micron is one of the largest semiconductor companies in the world, specializing in memory and storage chips.
 Its primary revenue stream comes from dynamic random access memory, or DRAM, and it also has minority exposure to not-and or NAND, flash chips.
 Micron serves a global customer base, selling chips into data centers, mobile phones, consumer electronics, and industrial and automotive applications.
 The firm is vertically integrated.

-Current Position of Micron Technology Trading volume stands at 7,412,736, with MU's price up by 2.91%, positioned at $102.63.
-RSI indicators show the stock to be is currently neutral between overbought and oversold.
-Earnings announcement expected in 44 days.
-What Analysts Are Saying About Micron Technology
+Current Position of Micron Technology Currently trading with a volume of 3,567,162, the MU's price is up by 1.09%, now at $113.05.
+RSI readings suggest the stock is currently may be approaching overbought.
+Anticipated earnings release is in 41 days.

-1 market experts have recently issued ratings for this stock, with a consensus target price of $135.0.

 Turn $1000 into $1270 in just 20 days?